okta/terraform-provider-oktapam/docs/resources/gateway_setup_token.md

 page_title: "oktapam_gateway_setup_token Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
   A token for ASA Gateway enrollment.
-See https://help.okta.com/asa/en-us/Content/Topics/AdvServerAccess/docs/gateway-configure.htm for more information on how gateway enrollment works in ASA and how gateway setup tokens are used.
+For more information check out the documentation https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateway-configure.htm on how ASA Gateway enrollment and how enrollment tokens are used.
 ---

 # oktapam_gateway_setup_token (Resource)

 A token for ASA Gateway enrollment.
-See https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateway-configure.htm for more information on how gateway enrollment works in ASA and how gateway setup tokens are used.
+For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateway-configure.htm) on how ASA Gateway enrollment and how enrollment tokens are used.